-The Hindustani 101 course comprises of the fundamental exercises that are needed to get you started with a lifetime of learning singing in the Hindustani classical music.
+The Hindustani 101 singing course comprises of the fundamental singing exercises that are needed to help you learn to sing in the Hindustani classical music.
 It comes with the fundamental svara exercises that span all shuddha and komal svaras, simple and more complex paltas.
-These are the first exercises any student of Hindustani classical music would practise, and are necessary for taking any other course going forward.
+These are the first singing exercises any student of Hindustani classical music would practise, and are necessary for taking any other singing course going forward.

-This course consists of the following learning and practice modules.
+This singing course consists of the following learning and practice modules.

 1. Basic svaras